nikiandr/PTI-Hack-2022/README.md

 ![correct time-aware prediction scheme](https://imgur.com/a/2CdmSGn)
 <br />
 Reasons for using this method:
-Markup : * Avoid overfitting at the intersection of train and test Markup : * Avoid occuring leaks during the generation of new features (Situation where the past flows into the future)
+ * Avoid overfitting at the intersection of train and test
+ * Avoid occuring leaks during the generation of new features (Situation where the past flows into the future)
 <br />

 ##  Feature Generation